French Bulldog Licking Paws – How to Stop It?

-This can lead to waxy skin, brown discharge in the eyes and ears.
+This can lead to waxy skin and brown discharge in the eyes and ears.
 You can easily understand the problem if it is caused by yeast.
 This is so because the feet will sink into the yeast.

 One of the common reasons behind your French Bulldog always licking paws.
 These kinds of allergic reactions have numerous causes.
 It could also be a secondary skin infection.

 Sometimes, certain ingredients in their food can cause this allergy.
 It is also possible that they stepped on something that their skin is allergic to.